Ibex RISC-V Core by lowRISC

 - Verification status is a rough guide to the overall maturity of a particular configuration.
 Green indicates that verification is close to complete.
 Amber indicates that some verification has been performed, but the configuration is still experimental.
 Red indicates a configuration with minimal/no verification.
 Users must make their own assessment of verification readiness for any tapeout.

-- v0.92 of the RISC-V Bit Manipulation Extension is supported.
-This is not ratified and there may be changes for the v1.0 ratified version.
+- v.1.0.0 of the RISC-V Bit-Manipulation Extension is supported as well as the remaining sub-extensions of draft v.0.93 of the bitmanip spec.
+The latter are not ratified and there may be changes before ratification.
 See Standards Compliance in the Ibex documentation for more information.

 The Ibex user manual can be